Recently updated on November 30th, 2024 at 11:18 am

 Read on for the best wlw books to read

-The Top 12 wlw books to read (According to readers)
+The Top 12 wlw books to read (according to readers)

 I asked book lovers on social media to share their favourite WLW books.
-And they did NOT disappoint with their responses!

 And they did NOT disappoint with their responses!
 I compiled the results in a spreadsheet, ending up with over 177 different books and 500 votes!
+These are the 12 most popular Sapphic books.

 1. Delilah Green Doesn’t Care by Ashley Herring Blake